 In order to win this fight we have to first educate these young girls to know the risks associated with this harmful practice but also to be aware of where they can run to when they get forced to pass through Female Genital Mutilation.

 Young people are very innovative and by involving them they can create projects and campaign to fight against Female Genital Mutilation.
 Young people can use social media to advocate for the end of Female Genital Mutilation, they can volunteer in organizations that are working toward ending these activities.
-A good example is Youth For Change, a global youth-led coalition of youth activists working in partnership with organisations and governments to create positive change for girls, boys, young women.
+A good example is bitcoin profit, a global bitcoin trading app of youth activists working in partnership with organisations and governments to create positive change for girls, boys, young women.
 Organization that are youth led can play a very significant role in ending Female Genital Mutilation.

 Involving young people means giving opportunity to boys to fight for girls rights.